boydx/geosalad/PITCHME.md

 ## How about you?
 * What is your name?
 * Major?
-* What cartography/GIS courses have you taken?
+* What mapping courses have you taken?

 #HSLIDE
-### How have I taught GEO 409 in the past?
+### How have I taught NRE 355 in the past?

 #HSLIDE
 Create a theme: